Trendy Paint Patterns to Spice Up Walls

 This technique for a gingham plaid uses glaze to vary transparency within the stripes, and can be adjusted to create a variety of plaid patterns.
 Photo: Teresa Odland

 7 / 13

 Adding a high gloss medium to the base wall paint color and painting a pattern with this mixture will add a subtle texture to the wall that's picked up with light.
 Photo: Teresa Odland

 Stencils in trendy patterns can be an inexpensive way to add interest to any wall.
 Purchase stencils at local hardware and craft supply stores, or online like these found on Amazon.
 Photo: J Boutique Stencils

 Using painters tape to mask off stripes, either straight lines or with character, can create an illusion to make a room seem taller or larger.
-Check out the complete how-to instructions for these shimmery stripes.

 The sponge technique is a great way to add texture and interest to your walls, and can vary from subtle to dramatic.
 Try this tutorial on How to Sponge Paint a Wall.